SoftNER: Mining Knowledge Graphs From Cloud Incidents: Applications

-\textbf{Example:} Let’s consider a real incident reported by a customer of the Cloud Networking service operated by \CompanyX{}.
+Although extracting all entities from an incident is useful, certain entities are more important for the investigation and mitigation of an incident.
+Let’s consider a real incident reported by a customer of the Cloud Networking service operated by \CompanyX{}.
 The incident was caused due to an error in deleting a Virtual Network resource.
-The key information required to mitigate this incident is actually the \textbf{\textit{Virtual Network Id}}.
+The key information required to mitigate this incident is actually the \textbf{\textit{Virtual Network (VNet) Id}}.
 But the customer had not mentioned the \textit{VNet Id} in their description.
 In this case, it would be useful to either intelligently recommend or incorporate such entities as mandatory in incident reporting forms to alleviate downstream mitigation tasks.

-Thus, an important aspect of structured knowledge extraction here, is to infer a ranking over a subset of entities with respect to their relevance to the issue described in the incident.
-Previously, statistical entity-topic models \cite{newman2006statistical, kim2012etm} have been studied to map named-entities to topics for document topic analysis.
+Thus, here we evaluate the effectiveness of the knowledge extracted by SoftNER to infer the relevance of entities to the issue described in the incident for recommendation.

+Previously, statistical entity-topic models \cite{newman2006statistical}, \cite{kim2012etm} have been studied to map named-entities to topics for document topic analysis.
 Bhargava et al. \cite{bhargava2019learning} proposed multiple methods to learn to map wikidata entities to pre-defined topics.
 The challenge, in our case, was the lack of a labeled set of incidents based on pre-defined topics.
 Also, manually identifying topics apriori would be difficult to scale to a multitude of services.
-Thus, in our approach, we use clustered incident titles as representatives of topics and map a subset of ranked related entities leveraging the previously constructed knowledge-graph.
+As a result, in our approach, we use clustered incident titles as representatives of topics and map a subset of ranked related entities leveraging the previously constructed knowledge-graph.

-\subsection{\textbf{Clustering Incident Titles}}
+\subsubsection{Clustering Incident Titles}

-Inferring a subset of entities for each incident individually poses challenges.
-It is difficult to apply rule-based approaches since they are computationally expensive and also cannot be generalized to unseen incident examples.
-Thus, we first aim to group incidents by clustering their titles, which are generally a representative summary of the incident.